JPLMLIA/Time-FED/mloc/forecasting/README.md

 # Forecasting

 The primary script for forecasting is `forecast.py`.
-This script handles taking prepared data, adding new features to it, creating windows and extracting even more features, optimizing which models to use for forecasting, and then performing the forecasts.
+This script handles taking prepared data, adding new features to it, creating windows and extracting even more features, selecting which models to use for forecasting, and then performing the forecasts.

 ## Installation and Setup